 As well as the double-sided pedals linked above, there's the inevitable £739 single-sided pedal that measures one side and doubles it, and a £1,949 bundle of the double-sided pedals with an SRM PC8 computer.

-Announced in April 2018, the IQ² (say: IQ Square) power meter sits between your cranks and pedals so there's no need to replace anything.
+Announced in April 2018, the IQ² (say: IQ Square) power meter was supposed to sit between your cranks and pedals so there'd be no need to replace anything.
 It rapidly smashed its Indiegogo crowdfunding target; at the time of writing orders total well over £1.5 million.